 - Credit Statements: At the beginning of each problem you must write who all (including the teaching staff) you discussed this problem set with.
 This is important.
 Even if you did not talk with anyone about any of the problems, you need to mention "No one".
 Without a credit statement, you may be awarded 0 for the problem. - External Sources: You are not allowed to consult any sources other than the notes and the text-books.
 Many of these problems have solutions out there on the web.
 Don't go hunting for them.
 If you stumble upon them by chance, then cite it.
 Uncited solutions will be an honor code violation. - Presentation: Your presentation should satisfy the following three C's: they should be Correct, Clear, Concise.
 Do not ramble.
 Ideally, we should be able to read and completely understand any answer to a single problem in less than five minutes. - LaTeX: You have to use LaTeX.
 Style files will be provided in Canvas.
 The main reason is that I will often choose the best solution among you all as official solutions. - Problems: Not all problems are of the same level of difficulty.
-Those marked with a single should be like an exercise and quick to do, those with two should be do-able in a couple of hours or so, and those with three www may take longer.
-Instructive problems which teach you a concept/algorithm are marked with .
-I may also add some problems which I may not know the answer to myself.
+Those marked with a single should be like an exercise and quick to do, those with two should be do-able in a couple of hours or so, and those with three we may take longer.
+Instructive problems which teach you a concept/algorithm are marked with I may also add some problems which I may not know the answer to myself.
 That doesn't mean they are difficult, rather, it means I haven't thought too much about them.
-I will mark them with a .
+I will mark them with a . - News (Feb 13th): Some problems have been greyed out as their solutions have been released.
+Do not attempt them anymore.

 Problem 1.
-[Dominating Set] 🛎

-Given an undirected graph G = (V, E), a dominating set U is a subset of V such that every vertex of V is either in U or has a neighbor in U. Explain why the minimum cardinality dominating set is a set cover problem.
+[Dominating Set] \clubsuit Given an undirected graph G = (V, E), a dominating set U is a subset of V such that every vertex of V is either in U or has a neighbor in U. Explain why the minimum cardinality dominating set is a set cover problem.
 Concisely describe the greedy algorithm for finding a minimum cardinality dominating set and state what its approximation factor is.
 Note: you don't have to re-do the analyses done in class.

 Problem 2.
-[Unweighted Set Cover Analysis] 🛎
+[Unweighted Set Cover Analysis] 🛎 🛎